Hyun5/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-1. It work well in most of test image.
-But some of test image did not fit very well.
+1. It worked well in most of test images.
+But, some of test images did not fit very well.
 Need to improve.

 ![alt text][image7]
 ![alt text][image8]